novlan1/press-ui/src/packages/press-icon/README.en-US.md

 ### Custom icon

-If you need to use more icons based on the existing Icon, you can import the font file and CSS file corresponding to the third-party iconfont, and then use it directly in the IconPlus component.
+If you need to use more icons based on the existing Icon, you can import the font file and CSS file corresponding to the third-party iconfont, and then use it directly in the `Icon` component.
 For example, it can be included in the `app.wxss` file.

 ```css
 /* Introduce third-party or custom font icon styles */